legendu-net/blog/misc/content/2016-06-11-missing-values-in-R.markdown

 but rather for convenient reference of the author and future improvement.
 **

-1. NA can be of any type, just need to convert the type ..., be carefulll .... as.numeric(NA)
+1. NA can be of any type, just need to convert the type ..., be careful .... as.numeric(NA)